 Distance education students may obtain a library card and library books through the Interlibrary Loan system (ILL).
 View the library web page at www.gbcnv.edu/library.
 Choose the heading Library Services, then choose Distance Students for the electronic card application form and support; choose Interlibrary Loan Form to borrow a book.
-For more information about Interlibrary Loans email kathyc@gwmail.gbcnv.edu and for more information, call 775.753.2183.
+For more information about Interlibrary Loans email paulas@gwmail.gbcnv.edu and for more information, call 775.753.2183.

-Library hours during the semester are Monday-Thursday, 8 a.m.-9 p.m.; Friday, 8 a.m.-5 p.m.; and Saturdays, 12 p.m.-4 p.m.
+Library hours during the semester are Monday-Thursday, 7 a.m.-7 p.m.; Friday, 7 a.m.-5 p.m.
 Library summer hours are Monday-Friday, 8 a.m.-5 p.m. and closed Saturdays.